carpentries-incubator/managing-computational-projects/learners/16-open.md

 Open doesn't mean sharing everything, but making it 'as open as possible and as closed as necessary'.
 Your research can still be reproducible without all parts necessarily being open.
-Research projects that use sensitive data should be more careful and follow research data management plans closely (discussed in the next chapter).
+Research projects that use sensitive data should be more careful and follow research data management plans closely (discussed in another chapter).

 ### Important Reasons for Practicing Openness